electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 ===================

-The Neuromorphic Computing Platform of the `Human Brain Project`_ contains two very different neuromorphic hardware systems - NM-PM-1 ("physical model") and NM-MC-1 ("many core") - but has a single interface.
+The Neuromorphic Computing Platform of the `Human Brain Project`_ contains two very different neuromorphic hardware systems - BrainScaleS (also known as "NM-PM-1", "physical model") and SpiNNaker (also known as "NM-MC-1", "many core") - but has a single interface.

 Jobs are written as Python scripts using the PyNN API, submitted to a queue server, then executed on one of the neuromorphic systems.
 On job completion, the user may retrieve the results of the simulation/emulation.